adactafintech/environment-parser/README.md

 * arrays can be specified by using numeric index as a key within particular level
 * array numeric indices should be defined in order, variables with invalid index will be discarded

+Value conversion rules:

+* value will be converted to boolean if it matches `true` or `false` when lower cased
+* value will be converted to integer if it contains digits only

 ### Using the EnvironmentParser class